Discovering Dishonesty in the Christian Homeschool

 “Hey, come help me move this couch.
 I want to clean under it really well.”
-As I impatiently waited for one of my sons to appear and help, I saw a small paper folded up in the cushions.
+As I impatiently waited for one of my sons to appear and help, I saw a small piece of paper folded up in the cushions.
 Upon further inspection, I knew immediately what it was and my heart sank.
 It was the assignment that had gone missing months earlier.
 Only it hadn’t just been misplaced, I was realizing now that it had been purposefully and deceitfully hidden.
+I was discovering dishonesty.

 He lied to me.
 How could he do this, again?